 Regarding the data, there should be listings of all program sources of the BMP data and detailed explanations of methods of tracking, reporting, and verifying for each BMP, including calculations that are performed between receival of raw data and data reported through NEIEN.
 For newly reported BMPs, the QAPP should answer the questions of why the BMPs have not been previously reported.
 For example, does the newly reported information represent new on-the-ground implementation or a new source of data, or both?
+For example, reporting of stormwater performance standard BMPs was a new method of reporting with insufficient detail in prior records to create historic implementation.
+These stormwater BMPs were historically reported as other BMPs, which results in a decrease or cessation of the older stormwater BMPs and a sudden appearance of the stormwater performance standard BMPs.
+This is to be expected and follows the recommendations made in the Stormwater Performance Standard Expert Panel Report.

 BMPs reported through NEIEN for the annual model progress scenario as new or reinspected that do not have approved or adequate verification protocols reflected in the jurisdiction's QAPP, will not be credited in the simulation, per the verification framework document.
 For example, for Nutrient Application Management, there needs to be detailed descriptions of the sources of raw data, compliance programs associated with those sources, and any calculations done on the raw data before submissions through NEIEN - for each component of the BMP, core, and the three supplements related to rate, timing, and placement of nutrients.
-In other words, how are raw data used and calculations done to determine the degree to which landowners are following their Nutrient Management Plans - for each CBP partnership-defined element of the BMP for both Nitrogen and Phosphorus-based Plans?
+In other words, how are raw data used and calculations done to determine the degree to which landowners are following their Nutrient Management Plans - for each CBP partnership-defined element of the BMP for both Nitrogen and Phosphorusbased Plans?
 What, exactly, are the methods and equations for calculations from raw data to the acres reported to NEIEN under Nutrient Application Management for each element?